ThinkUpLLC/ThinkUp/docs/source/install/upgrade.rst

 -------------------------------

-If you're a developer :doc:`running nightly code from ThinkUp's git repository </contribute/developers/devfromsource>`, after you update ThinkUp's files from git, make sure you run any necessary database migrations by hand.
-Look for those in the ``thinkup/install/sql/mysql_migrations/`` folder.
-It's up to you to keep track of which migrations you've run by hand, and which you need to run.
+If you're a developer :doc:`running nightly code from ThinkUp's git repository </contribute/developers/devfromsource>`, after you update ThinkUp's files from git, you'll need to catch up on any necessary database migrations.

-If you're updating to a new release of ThinkUp and you've run all the database migrations manually already, all you have to do is update ThinkUp's version number in the database.
-Do this by running the following query on your ThinkUp database (first replace x.xx with the current version you're upgrading to):

-``UPDATE tu_options SET option_value='x.xx' WHERE namespace='application_options' AND option_name='database_version';``
+As of beta 16 (v0.16), developers can use the CLI upgrade tool to run any new database migrations using the argument "--with-new-sql":

+``$ php upgrade.php --with-new-sql``

+The CLI tool will keep track of any migrations that have been applied and only run new migrations.
+Developers can just run the tool with the "--with-new-sql" option to get their install up to date.
+This also applies to migration files rolled into the release builds.